Merovitz Potechin LLP

 Step One: Determining Jurisdiction

-If a Plaintiff’s claim is for $100,000 or less, the claim is started in the Ontario Superior Court of Justice, under the Simplified Procedure Rule.
-Claims over $100,000 are started in the Ontario Superior Court of Justice under the ordinary Rules.
-Parties can, however, agree to use the simplified procedure for claims over $100,000.
+If a Plaintiff’s claim is for $200,000 or less, the claim is started in the Ontario Superior Court of Justice, under the Simplified Procedure Rule.
+Claims over $200,000 are started in the Ontario Superior Court of Justice under the ordinary Rules.
+Parties can, however, agree to use the Simplified Procedure for claims over $200,000.

 Step Two: Statement of Claim

-It is very important to issue the statement of claim before the applicable limitation period expires.
+It is very important to issue the Statement of Claim before the applicable limitation period expires.
 For most lawsuits, the claim must be issued within two years of the Plaintiff learning about the harm caused by the Defendant.
 However, there are different limitation periods for certain types of claims.
+Your lawyer is in the best position to tell you when the limitation period expires after a discussion about the facts.

-If it is not possible to issue a statement of claim within the limitation period, the Plaintiff can issue a Notice of Action within the applicable limitation period.
-The Plaintiff then has 30 days from the issuance of the Notice of Action to file a Statement of Claim.
+If it is not possible to issue a Statement of Claim within the limitation period, the Plaintiff can issue a Notice of Action within the applicable limitation period.
+The Plaintiff then has an additional period of time within which to file a Statement of Claim.

 Step Three: Statement of Defence and Counterclaim

-If the Defendant has been served in Ontario, he or she must serve the Plaintiff with a Statement of Defence within 20 days of being served with the claim.
-Defendants served in another province or in the United States have 40 days to serve their statements of defence and those served outside Canada and the United States have 60 days.
+If the Defendant has been served in Ontario, he or she must serve the Plaintiff with a Statement of Defence within a brief window of time.
+Defendants served in another province or in the United States or in another country have slightly more time to serve their Statement of Defence.
 The Statement of Defence sets out the reasons that the Defendant says he or she should not have to compensate the Plaintiff.
-If the Defendant has a claim against the Plaintiff (a “counterclaim”), it is included in the same document as the Statement of Defence.
+If the Defendant has a claim against the Plaintiff (a “Counterclaim”), it is included in the same document as the Statement of Defence.

 If the Defendant cannot serve the Statement of Defence within the specified time, he or she can give the Plaintiff a Notice of Intent to Defend.
-This Notice gives the Defendant an extra ten days to deliver a Statement of Defence.
+This Notice gives the Defendant additional time to deliver a Statement of Defence.

 If the Defendant does not file a Statement of Defence within the required time, the Plaintiff can ask the court to note the Defendant in default and then obtain default judgment against the Defendant.